friedchicken1/summer-studio/content/portfolio.md

 The problem, I've found after listening to all these experts - is the extricable link between red teamers who 'attack', and blue teamers who 'defend', in creating something that is secure and 'impregnable.'
 There is no denying the significance of an 'Offensive Mindset' in cybersecurity when attempting to create something impregnable and secure.

 ## SLO 2 - Apply design thinking to respond to a defined or newly identified problem
 My understanding of challenges and ways to tackle them changed greatly throughout the course of this subject.
-Each week, my understanding of how the pentesting process changed slightly and slightly as I was exposed to each and every step carefully, until I came to understand that
+Each week, my understanding of how the pentesting process changed slightly as I was exposed to pentesting slowly, learning firstly unix commands from Bandit and Natas, of Web Vulnerabilities from OWASP, until I became familiar with tackling CTF challenges from TryHackMe and HackTheBox.

+  each and every step carefully, until I came to understand that
 ![alt text](https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/4/process.png)
 #### Above: Pentesting Procedure as depicted in tutorial slides